Skip to content

 Official control statement

-Personnel and other interested parties as appropriate shall return all the organization's assets in their possession upon change or termination of their employment, contract or agreement.
+Personnel and other interested parties as appropriate shall return all the organisation's assets in their possession upon change or termination of their employment, contract or agreement.

 Why it matters